10 ways to manage guilt when caring for elderly parents from afar

 Your mom, dad, family or friends may say or do things that seem to provoke guilt.
 Don't engage them.
 Listen, love and redirect the conversation to a neutral topic.

-Start by contacting a nearby Area Agency on Aging (AAA) for helpful resources such as meal delivery programs, community outreach, senior centers and public services.
-You can use Eldercare Locator to find your local AAA.
+Start by contacting a nearby Area Agency on Aging (AAA) for helpful resources, such as meal delivery programs, community outreach, senior centers and public services.
+You can use the Eldercare Locator to find your local AAA.